File structure:

 Dear Sir/Madam,

-For several years now I have, at my own expense, edited French-English, French-German, French-Spanish joint military thematic dictionaries and then a trilingual French-Italian-English lexicon, seeking to respond to a growing demand in the linguistic education of personnel in the military sector.
+For more than 20 years now I have, at my own expense, edited French-English, French-German, French-Spanish, French-Italian-English joint military thematic dictionaries seeking to respond to a address a growing demand for greater foreign language skills in the military sector.

-Indeed, with the increasing volume of international exchange, the setting up of multinational forces within the frameworks of the UN or NATO, and with the building up of a European Defence, knowledge of foreign languages becomes more and more necessary for defence personnel.
+Indeed, with the increasing volume of international exchange, the setting up of multinational forces in the UN, NATO and EU frameworks, knowledge of foreign languages becomes more and more necessary for defence and armament industry personnel.

-This linguistic work has been officially rewarded for its innovation by the Chief of Staff of the French Navy and received congratulations from the ex-Chairman of the North Atlantic Military Committee, Admiral Venturoni and the ex-Chief of Staff of the French Armed Forces, General Kelche.
-It has also received the support of numerous official persons, including the ex-Chiefs of Staff of the British, German, Spanish, Belgian, Swiss and Austrian Armed Forces (see below for letters of reference).
+These thematic dictionaries have been officially recognized by awards for their innovation by the French Ministry of Defence and received support from the Chief of the Defence Staff, Chief of Staff of the French Armed Forces, former French Ambassador to the United Kingdom and Her Majesty's Ambassador to France.
+They have also received the support of many military dignitaries, including the former Chiefs of Staff of the British, German, Spanish, Belgian, Swiss and Austrian Armed Forces and former Chairman of the North Atlantic Military Committee (see below for letters of reference).

 Yours sincerely,